codebypatrickleung/azure-playground/README.md

 - Azure Virtual Network (VNet)
 - Azure Private Link

-These resources are deployed following best practices and are suitable as a foundation for large language model (LLM) applications on Azure.
+These resources are provisioned according to Azure best practices (within the constraints of my budget) and I use mostly Azure Verified Modules to take out all the heavy lifting.
+If you want to learn more about the modules I used, you can find them in the [Terraform](https://registry.terraform.io/search/modules?namespace=Azure&provider=azure&q=Azure%2Favm) registry.

 ## Application

-The current application is a simple Flask-based Python app deployed on the AKS cluster.
+The current application is a simple Flask-based Python app deployed on the AKS cluster and is intend to provide a solid foundation for developing large language model (LLM) applications on Azure.
 It serves as a starting point for building more advanced solutions.
 The LLM model utilizes the [model router](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/model-router) (introduced May 2025), enabling the app to route requests to different models based on the request type.
 This seems interesting as we might be able to combine different models for different tasks.

 ## Getting Started